Single Session Family Consultation

 Incorporating family members and other people who are important to service users during the provision of service for your individual clients has been shown to improve outcomes for those experiencing a range of mental health and related difficulties and to their families.

-SSFC provides an articulated practical process for engaging and consulting with families, and combines this with key components of Single Session Thinking principles and practices, enabling practitioners to make the most of each encounter with families.
+Single Session Family Consultation (SSFC) provides an articulated, practical process for engaging with and consulting families, and combines it with key components of Single Session Thinking principles and practices, enabling practitioners to make the most of each encounter with families.

 Benefits of SSFC for clients and their families